Evidence is information that the court looks at in understanding and ultimately determining a matter.

 An arbitrator is a legal practitioner who specialises in Family law and has been trained and accredited as an arbitrator.

-The Collaborative Law process is a form of alternate dispute resolution which puts you in control of your family law matter.
-Collaboration is a great option if you believe that you and your partner can cooperate and negotiate on amicable terms during your family law dispute.
-Collaborative law is not about confrontation; rather it is about you and your former partner problem solving with the assistance of your lawyers to come to an agreement and understanding.
+The collaborative law process is a form of alternate dispute resolution which puts you in control of your family law matter.
+Collaboration is a great option if you believe that you and your partner are able to cooperate and negotiate on amicable terms during your family law dispute.
+Collaborative law is not about confrontation, rather it is about you and your former partner problem solving with the assistance of your lawyers to come to an agreement and understanding.

-During the collaboration, you will partake in ongoing correspondence and a series of meetings with your former partner.
-During these negotiations, you, with the help of your solicitors, will identify what is important to both parties, what questions you need to answer regarding the separation, identify and evaluate the options available to you and finally negotiate your way to an agreement.
+During collaboration you will partake in ongoing correspondence and a series of meetings with your former partner.
+During these negotiations you, with the help of your solicitors, will identify what is important to both parties, what questions you need to answer regarding the separation, identify and evaluate the options available to you and finally negotiate your way to an agreement.

 If for some reason you do not reach an agreement, you and your former partner do have the option to file an application with the court.
 However if you chose to do so the lawyers who assisted you with the collaboration will not be able to act for you in any litigation.

-Mediation is a dispute resolution process in which a mediator (an independent third party specially trained in helping the parties reach an agreement) facilitates communication between you and your former partner, with a view to reaching an agreement.
+Mediation is a dispute resolution process where a mediator (an independent third party specially trained in helping two parties reach an agreement) facilitates communication between you and your former partner in the hope of reaching an agreement.

-During a family law mediation, you and your former partner (and your legal representation if you have lawyers) will discuss both parties’ wishes and try to come to an agreement that suits both parties and any children involved.
-Depending on the type of mediation, you can discuss all aspects of your dispute, including property settlement and arrangements for the children.
-Sometimes specific issues are discussed, including those you may not necessarily think about, for example, who gets to keep the cat or the baby’s feeding and sleeping routines.
+During a family law mediation you and your former partner and your legal representation will discuss both parties’ wishes and try to come to an agreement that suits both parties and any children involved.
+Depending on the type of mediation, you can discuss all aspects of your dispute in a mediation including property settlement and arrangements for the children as well as other issues which you might not normally bring up in court, for example who gets to keep the cat, the children’s time with their friends or the baby’s feeding and sleeping routines.

-Unlike a Judge, the mediator is not able to and will not impose a decision on you or your former partner.
+Unlike a Judge or Registrar at Court, the mediator is not able to impose a decision on you or your former partner.
 Mediation is all about coming to an agreement together.
 It puts you in the control seat and enables you to make sure that all of your concerns have been addressed.
-Good mediators generally have a high success rate and mediation is a commonly used process to resolve family law and estate disputes.

 Is mediation a one off thing?